 Students away at school now, as well as adults preparing for the holiday shopping season, can benefit from our five fraud prevention tips:

 - Use social media wisely: Social media is a fun way to interact with friends and family online, but it also provides criminals with convenient access to a lot of your personal information.
-Review your privacy/security settings so that you have more control over the type of information shared publically on social media sites.
+Review your privacy/security settings so that you have more control over the type of information shared publicly on social media sites.

 - Beware of skimmers: By installing “skimmers” over card readers on ATMs, gas pumps and other card scanning outlets, criminals are using technology to collect personal information and commit credit card fraud.
 If the card reader on the ATM you are using looks unusual, loose or tampered with, alert your financial institution immediately.